adamthorne-renesas/H-GTCRN/README.md

 # H-GTCRN
 This repository is the official implementation of the Interspeech2025 paper: A Lightweight Hybrid Dual Channel Speech Enhancement System under Low-SNR Conditions.
-For more details, please refer to the [Interspeech 2025](https://www.isca-archive.org/interspeech_2025/wang25h_interspeech.html).
+For more details, please refer to the [ISCA Archive](https://www.isca-archive.org/interspeech_2025/wang25h_interspeech.html).

 | ![The framework of our proposed system.](./figures/model.png) |
 |:---------------------:|